MoniPar/booklist_generator/README.md

     This error occurred when trying to access the values of keys from the worksheet using the `'Compulsory'` key.
     - Expectation: Since the `get_all_records()` method was used to get a list of dictionaries, reading a key by its string rather than index was expected to work.
     - Solution: In order for this to work, the list had to be indexed using an integer or slice to return individual JSON objects.
-The code used to do so was taken from [learndatasci.com](https://www.learndatasci.com/solutions/python-typeerror-list-indices-must-be-integers-or-slices-not-str/)
+The code used to do so was adapted from [learndatasci.com](https://www.learndatasci.com/solutions/python-typeerror-list-indices-must-be-integers-or-slices-not-str/)
     ```
     for i in range(len(dict_name)):
         if dict_name[i]['key_name'] == 'value_name':
-            print({dict_name[i]['other_key_name'])
+            print(dict_name[i]['other_key_name'])
     ```

-*
+    - Revised Solution: Eventually I came across this [Stackoverflow](https://stackoverflow.com/questions/51883103/looping-through-a-list-of-dictionaries-to-find-string-match-in-value) post, which provided a more readable and less bulky way to write the loop and read the key values.
+    ```
+    for d in dict_name:
+        if d['key_name'] == 'value_name':
+            print(d['other_key_name'])
+    ```

+*   While working on the loop in the `books_total` function, the Retrieving Compulsory and Optional Subjects print statements were being printed multiple times.
+They needed to be written within the loop to notify the user of the steps taken by the program.
+    - Solution: A count was added within each 'if statement' in the loop to count the iterations.
+Another 'if statement' was added so that the Retrieving... print statement was printed only when the count is equal to 1.
+The aforementioned print statements were then only printed once.
+    ```
+    comp_count = 0
+    for d in book_list:
+        if d['Compulsory'] == 'Y':
+            comp_count = comp_count + 1
+            if comp_count == 1:
+                print("Retrieving Compulsory Subjects...\n")
+            print(f"d['Subject']...")
+    ```

 ##### Remaining Bugs